-In teaching at our Marketing & Sales Academy last week, I was speaking about testimonials and how to capture them on video for multiple purposes.
+In teaching at our Marketing & Sales Academy last week, I spoke about testimonials and how to capture them on video as part of your overall marketing strategy.
 We were talking about how to ask a client to participate in the process, but a more basic question came up - what should I ask them to say.

 This will, I'm sure, become a series of related posts, but for starters...

 What Questions should I ask in a testimonial?

 - What's your name, company and position?

 Consider asking; in the following order: